verifyAI

 laying the foundations

-Typography and Color Palette: One of my first tasks was selecting typography and a color palette that balanced modernity with sensitivity towards users’ emotional states.
+Typography and Color Palette: We selected typography and a color palette that balanced modernity with user-friendly emotional sensitivity.

 component library